hendersonreed/hendersonreed.github.io/src/posts/2023-10-23-building-pyplot.md

 So really, in much the way everything works in \*nix systems, *it's a file*.
 With the caveat that unlike a file, data received or sent over a serial stream is ephemeral and doesn't persist once it's been read.

 *sidenote sidenote: I find it interesting that while serial behaves like a file, so too do files behave like serial, *typically*.
 They're both examples of streams, that have limited-to-no notions of backtracking.
-The stream crops up everywhere, and I find it interesting that it's one of the fundamental computing concepts that was glossed over in my university education, despite my uni having a very "learn the fundamentals, program in C, here's how to write an OS scheduler" type of attitude.*
+The stream crops up everywhere, and I find it interesting that it's one of the fundamental computing concepts that was glossed over in my university education, despite my uni having a very "learn the fundamentals, program in C, here's how to write an OS scheduler" type of attitude.
+I think I remember one, maybe two lectures on streams.*

 Anyways, in this context serial is just the protocol that wraps the bytes we want to send to/receive from the plotter.
 The details of it don't matter so much for us in this context (though they certainly can if you're working more in the hardware domain), and can vary drastically between serial standards
 </div>